 International Internet Magazine.
 Baltic States news & analytics

-Latest data of the Central Statistical Bureau (CSB) show that compared to August, construction costs in Latvia in September 2014 increased by 0.2%.
-Labour remuneration of workers increased by 0.3%, maintenance and operational costs of machinery and equipment – by 0.2% and prices of building materials – by 0.1%.
+Data of Central Statistical Bureau (CSB) show that, compared to September, level of construction costs in Latvia in October 2019 remained the same.
+Labour remuneration of workers increased by 0.2%, maintenance and operational costs of machinery and equipment did not change significantly, but prices of building materials reduced by 0.1%.